 Water damage is a recurring problem in homes and commercial properties in Fort Myers, Florida.
 When faced with a water problem, it is ideal to handle the damage as quickly as possible to prevent things from getting worse, such as building materials degrading over time or mold and mildew growth.

 Considering these facts, a property owner may be tempted to deal with the damage on their own, but this is discouraged to do so as the damage could be worsened by improper cleanup and restoration.

-Armstrong Water Mold Cleanup & Restorations have the equipment and know-how to deal with your Fort Myers water damage problem.
-Basically, water comes in different types and categories and each type/category may require specific methods or equipment for it to be removed thoroughly.
+Armstrong Water Mold Cleanup & Restorations has the equipment and know-how to deal with your Fort Myers water damage problem.
+Basically, water comes in different types and categories and each type or category may require specific methods or equipment for it to be removed thoroughly.
 Read them below.

 Types of Water Damage

-The Institute of Inspection, Cleaning and Restoration Certification (IICRC) has designated three main water types/categories which could cause damage in your property.
+The Institute of Inspection, Cleaning, and Restoration Certification (IICRC) has designated three main water types/categories which could cause damage to your property.